 A South African dying abroad is no simple process.
 There is a lot of documentation required and many rules and regulations in place.
 Consular Services work in close collaboration with the Consular Sections of the South African Diplomatic Missions abroad, offering assistance to South Africans finding themselves in difficult circumstances.

 Emergency Consular services are available 24/7 to provide specialised assistance even after hours and over weekends.
 For assistance when abroad you can always contact the Department, Chief Directorate, Consular Services.

-For FREE funeral cover quotes just complete and send the form on this page
+To request your funeral cover quote, just complete and send the form on this page